Item # CST00IF

-We enjoy the light weight design and the reduced bulk allows the garment to adapt to all of our movements on the bike.
-The industry's gold-standard, YKK zippers work so well we were able to zip up and down one-handed while riding to regulate temps.
-Three rear pockets hold a lot of gear which is great because with the temps this jacket is designed for, we like to ride to make all-day ride plans.
-If we get back just a little too late, the reflective details on the back help us remain visible to motorists in low-light.
+We enjoy the lightweight design, plus the reduced bulk allows the garment to adapt to our movements on the bike.
+The industry's gold-standard, YKK zippers work so well we're able to zip up and down one-handed while riding to regulate temps.
+Three rear pockets hold a lot of gear, which is great because cooler temps inspire us to make all-day ride plans.
+If we get back just a little too late, the reflective details on the back help us remain visible to motorists in low light at dusk.

-- Gore Windstopper X-Mid front and sleeves block wind yet breathe
+- Gore Windstopper X-Mid blocks wind and breathes well

 View more Men's Jackets

 - How to Measure:

 - For best results, take measurements over your underwear.

 - Measure under your arms, around the fullest part of your chest.